 #1.
 You’re spending more time out of the city

 We get it.
-The more you spend time in suburbia, the more you tend to like it.
+The more you spend time in suburbia, the more you want to move to the suburbs.
 Go with it.
 Start spreading your suburban wings and explore places you may want to call “home.”
-Soon enough you’ll really feel the pull—and that’s, likely when it’s time to pull the trigger and make a move.
+Soon enough, you’ll feel the pull—and that could be a sign it’s time to move.

 #2.
 You feel more relaxed out of the city